 Breaks:

-Office 365 refers to a subscription plan that includes access to Office applications plus other productivity services that are enabled over the Internet (cloud services).
-Office 365 include services such as Skype for Business (web conferencing) and Exchange Online (hosted email), and online storage with OneDrive for Business.
+Microsoft 365 refers to a subscription plan that includes access to Office applications plus other productivity services that are enabled over the Internet (cloud services).
+Microsoft 365 include services such as Microsoft Teams (web conferencing) and Outlook for the Web (hosted email), and online storage with OneDrive for Business.

-Our Office 365 subscription include the desktop version of the latest Office applications, which users can install across multiple computers and devices.
+Our Microsoft 365 subscription include the desktop version of the latest Office applications, which users can install across multiple computers and devices.
 The fully installed applications include: Word, Excel, PowerPoint, OneNote, Outlook, Publisher, and Access.
 (Publisher and Access are available on PC only.)
 And you can install them across multiple devices, including PCs, Macs, Android tablets, Android phones, iPad, and iPhone.
 In addition, you always have the most up-to-date version of the applications.

 or at the bottom left of the web page, you will see a link for Office 365.